vamolessa/vamolessa.github.io/_posts/2023-05-03-internalizing-dod-concepts.md

 Writing apis that work in batches makes it much easier to spot workloads that only need to be processed once;
 which would otherwise be called inside a loop hidden behind several function calls.

-I feel like I've internalized data-oriented concepts ("where there's one, there's many") a little bit more.
+I feel like I've internalized data-oriented concepts (["where there's one, there's many"](https://youtu.be/rX0ItVEVjHc?t=2252)) a little bit more (even though the common scenario is a single edit at a time, it really is a degenerate case of multiple edits at once!).